Josh Hawley: 2018

-Hawley met criticism from both Republicans and Democrats for initiating his Senate campaign less than a year after being sworn in as attorney general, as during his attorney general campaign, he had put out advertisements criticizing "ladder-climbing politicians."
+Both Republicans and Democrats criticized Hawley for initiating his Senate campaign less than a year after being sworn in as attorney general, as during his attorney general campaign, he had put out advertisements criticizing "ladder-climbing politicians".
 Hawley dismissed this, saying that the Senate was not on his mind during the attorney general campaign.

 During the campaign, Hawley released his and his wife's tax returns and called on McCaskill to release her and her husband's returns.
 McCaskill released her returns, which she files separately from her husband.
 When asked if he thought Trump should release his returns, Hawley did not say.
+Hawley criticized McCaskill's use of a private jet, calling her "Air Claire".
+He was, in turn, criticized for accepting a ride on a private jet owned by a Rex Sinquefield lobbyist.

 In the November 2018 general election, Hawley defeated McCaskill, 51% to 46%.

 On December 6, 2018, Missouri Secretary of State Jay Ashcroft launched an inquiry into whether Hawley misappropriated public funds for his Senate campaign.
 Hawley's office denied any wrongdoing.
 On February 28, 2019, Ashcroft closed the investigation because there was insufficient evidence that "an offense has been committed."
 A 2021 New York Post investigation of questionable campaign expenditures revealed that Hawley had apparently illegally spent such funds, for instance charging $80.04 at Jimmy Buffett's Margaritaville to "travel", on a lobbyist-funded junket to Universal Studios in Orlando, Florida.
 Almost a year later Hawley's office said he had reimbursed the campaign for the inappropriate expenditures.

+2024

+Hawley sought a second Senate term.
+He faced Democratic nominee Lucas Kunce, a U.S. Marine veteran.
+Hawley and Kunce had a heated debate about debates in front of press at the Governor's Ham Breakfast, in which both expressed their intentions to debate.
+Hawley pushed for a forum hosted by Missouri Farm Bureau; Kunce pressed for broadcast debates and suggested that the Missouri Farm Bureau's endorsement of Hawley presented legal complications.

+Hawley's campaign received $5,000 from the Teamsters, but has been criticized by other Missouri union leaders.

+At a campaign event at First Baptist Church in Ozark, Missouri, Hawley falsely claimed that the proposed Amendment 3, an abortion rights initiative, was related to transgender health care.

+Hawley was criticized for his reliance on private jets in his campaign, spending $132,000 between mid-December 2023 and June 2024.
+He was reelected in November.